angular/angular/aio/content/guide/deprecations.md

 ```

 Alternatively, you can choose to surface a separate warning for each instance of this
-pattern with a config value of `"always"`.
+pattern with a configuration value of `"always"`.
 This may help to track down where in the code
 the pattern is being used as the code is being updated.